Sino Group

 The Group's business interests comprise a residential, office, industrial, retail and hospitality properties across Hong Kong, mainland China, Singapore and Australia, and has developed over 250 projects, spanning more than 130 million square feet.
-Core business assets are further complemented by property management services, hotel investment and management, including The Fullerton Hotels & Resorts and other affiliate brands.
+It also provides services in property management, hotel investment and management, including The Fullerton Hotels & Resorts and other affiliate brands.

 History

 On 5 January 1971, Sino Land Company Limited was incorporated in Hong Kong.
 Tsim Sha Tsui Properties Limited, a holding company of Sino Land Company Limited, was publicly listed in the Hong Kong Stock Exchange in 1972.
-Sino Land Company Limited was publicly listed in the Hong Kong Stock Exchange in 1981.
-In 1995, Sino Land Company Limited spun off its hospitality business interests to create the publicly listed Sino Hotels (Holdings) Limited in the Hong Kong Stock Exchange.
+In 1981, Sino Land Company Limited was publicly listed in the HKSE; it spun off its hospitality business interests to create the publicly listed Sino Hotels (Holdings) Limited in the HKSE in 1995.